him-bhar/react-quiz/README.md

 To debug a react project when you run it, use Ctrl+Shift and click on link to open browser in debug mode and code will stop and debug pointers.

 https://blog.jetbrains.com/webstorm/2017/01/debugging-react-apps/

+To build the project run command - npm run build